klenert17/Engineering_4_Notebook/README.md

 #### Reflection

-This assignment overall was pretty easy once I got back in the swing of coding.
-Wiring the servo was simple, and putting the code with it can pretty quickly.
+This assignment overall was pretty easy once I got back in the swing of coding, with lots of help from the previous assignment.
+Wiring the servo was simple, and using online resources to keep track of the pins was super helpful to have on hand, [I used this website](https://microcontrollerslab.com/raspberry-pi-pico-pinout-features-programming-peripherals/).
 I had some trouble keeping track of which pins were which but I know I will get more used to it with practice.

 &nbsp;